 What makes our VS-17 Panel Unique?

-On the opposite side we attached a velcro panel that allows the user to adhere an IR strip for marking during night operations.
-In each corner we included a rare earth magnet that allows the panel to be adhered to a car or metal surface that can sustain wind speeds up to 55mph.
+On the opposite side, we attached a velcro panel that allows the user to adhere to an IR strip for marking during night operations.
+In each corner, we included a rare earth magnet that allows the panel to adhere to a car or metal surface that can sustain wind speeds up to 55mph.
 We tested the flag in a number of environment and it managed to stay adhered to a vehicle as a CH-47 Chinook landed close by!

-In addition to the magnets we include buckles with attached bungee that allows the flag to be adhered to a number of different surfaces and attachment points.
-Finally we include a small stuff sack to help keep the panel nice and compact when not in use.
+In addition to the magnets, we include buckles with attached bungee that allows the flag to adhere to a number of different surfaces and attachment points.
+Finally, we include a small stuff sack to help keep the panel nice and compact when not in use.